 ICP is a partner in project of development of the Renewable Materials and Healthy Environments Research and Innovation Centre of Excellence, which is chosen as one of nine projects in the Teaming call of the European Union's Horizon 2020 Framework Research and Innovation Programme.
 The project with eight slovenian partners and the advanced partner Fraunhofer Institute for Wood Research WKI Germany is lead by the University of Primorska.
 For more information visit web page www.innorenew.eu.

-ICP as a joint partner together with the coordinator Jožef Štefan Institute will in a 3-year project (2017-2019) together with the Institute for the environmental protection and sensors research with different electrochemical technics for deposition of nano-modified Ni, CO-based metals and their printed electrode modification.
+ICP is a joint partner in a 3-year project (2017-2020), which is coordinated by Jožef Stefan Institute.
+ICP will - together with the Institute for the environmental protection and sensors - research different electrochemical technics for deposition of nano-modified Ni, CO-based metals and their printed electrode modification.
 This will result in the development of new economically viable sensor devices for field analysis of organic and/or inorganic components as formaldehyde (HCHO) with possibilities of branching the results to other elements like hydrogen peroxide and methanol.
 The Pulp and Paper Insitute is responsible for the process optimisation of electrodeposition on printed electrodes, the development of printed electrode and autonomous sensor and participates in the final calibration and validation of autonomous sensor platforms which are developed during the process.

 APPLAUSE (Alien PLAnt SpEcies)